Full-time and Regular Faculty

 Daniele Le

-Daniele Le is an Assistant Dean at Trinity Law School, where she oversees the online Juris Doctor courses and the Legal Research & Writing program.
-She teaches Legal Research and Writing 1, Legal Research and Writing 2, and Mastering the Performance Test.
+Associate Dean of Academic Affairs Daniele Le oversees the academic components of the law school curriculum.
+Previously, she served as the Assistant Dean; in that capacity, she was responsible for the online Juris Doctor courses, the Master of Legal Studies program, and the Legal Research & Writing courses.
+She teaches Legal Research and Writing 1, Legal Research and Writing 2, Contracts Drafting, and Mastering the Performance Test.
 Professor Le has been a Lecturer in Law for the residential program at the USC Gould School of Law, where she taught Legal Writing to LL.M. students and supervised LL.M. and M.C.L. students in Directed Research.
 She has also taught Topics in American Law as part of USC’s online LL.M. and MSL programs.
 Previously, she served as the Director of Academic Support at Trinity Law School.
 Professor Le received her B.A. in Political Science from the University of California, Los Angeles.
-She then attended the Chapman University School of Law, where she received her J.D., cum laude, and graduated in the top 10% of her class.
+She then attended the Chapman University Dale E. Fowler School of Law, where she received her J.D., cum laude, and graduated in the top 10% of her class.
 She was the Editor-in-Chief of the Chapman Law Review and an extern for the late Honorable Arthur L. Alarcón of the United States Court of Appeals for the Ninth Circuit.
 A member of the California State Bar since December 2006, she practiced primarily in the area of municipal finance, where she represented California school districts, water districts, and special districts.

 R. Neil Rodgers